slopjong/eclipse-artifacts/README.md

 eclipse-artifacts is going to be an Arch Linux tool to generate a PKGBUILD for eclipse plugins.
 Currently it's under heavy development yet.

+In other words, it's still a piece of junk which doesn't do anything useful right now.

 How it will work
 ----------------